apacheignite/documentation/odbc-driver/getting-started-18.md

 To install driver on Windows, you should first choose a directory on your file system where your driver or drivers will be located.
-Once you have chosen a place, you should put your driver there and ensure that all driver dependencies can be resolved i.e. they can be found either in the %PATH% or in the same directory as the driver.
+Once you have chosen the location, you have to put your driver there and ensure that all driver dependencies can be resolved as well, i.e., they can be found either in the %PATH% or in the same directory where the driver DLL resides.

-After that, you should use one of the install scripts from the directory `%IGNITE_HOME%/platforms/cpp/odbc/install`.
-Note that you may need OS administrator privileges to execute these scripts.
+After that, you have to use one of the install scripts from the following directory `%IGNITE_HOME%/platforms/cpp/odbc/install`.
+Note, that you may need OS administrator privileges to execute these scripts.
 [block:code]
 {
   "codes": [